raquib-shefu/Keithley2400_SMU_MATLAB_automation/README.md

 https://ieeexplore.ieee.org/abstract/document/8980768/

 ISSUE:
 If it says  'No ports available', probably your serial communication port is busy.
-Try clear that or simply restart.
+Try to clear that or simply restart.